kubesphere/website/content/en/docs/api-reference/glossary.md

 - **Workspace** <br>
     A logical unit to organize a tenant's workload projects (i.e. Kubernetes namespaces) and DevOps projects.
 It also features access control of different resources and allows team members to share information.
-- **System workspace** <br>A special place to organize system projects of KubeSphere, Kubernetes and optional components such as App Store (based on OpenPitrix), service mesh (based on Istio) and monitoring.
+- **System workspace** <br>A special place to organize system projects of KubeSphere, Kubernetes and optional components such as App Store, service mesh and DevOps.
 - **Workspace member** <br>The users that are invited to a workspace who have certain permissions to work in the workspace.
 - **Project** <br>
     A project in KubeSphere is a Kubernetes namespace.